teaghan/AI-Enhanced-Education/md_files/writing_prompts.md

 ## 2. Context

-Provide the LLM with context by **considering the audience**, their background, and the desired success criteria.
+Provide ChatGPT with context by **considering the audience**, their background, and the desired success criteria.
 The context should be limited to what is most relevant.

 #### Key Considerations: